 - How Do I Report Harassment or Discrimination Due to Pregnancy?

-- You may report harassment of discrimination due to pregnancy by contacting the Title IX Coordinator, Stefanie Lucas-Waverly, at (540) 654-5656 or email@example.com.
+- You may report harassment of discrimination due to pregnancy by contacting Ruth Davison, Director of Compliance and Title IX/ADA Coordinator, (email@example.com).

 - For more information on your rights as a pregnant or parenting student, see the Department of Education: Know Your Rights: Pregnant or Parenting?
 Resource Guide.